spedas/pyspedas/pyspedas/mms/README.md

 - EIS omni-directional spectrograms are calculated from the individual telescope data by default
 - HPCA omni-directional spectrograms can be calculated using the routines `mms_hpca_calc_anodes` and `mms_hpca_spin_sum`
 - FPI and HPCA measurements can be adjusted to the center of the accumulation interval with the `center_measurement` keyword
+- CDF variables loaded can be restricted with the `varformat` keyword
+- Data can be returned in numpy arrays instead of tplot variables using the `notplot` keyword
+- Suffixes can be appended to the variable names using the `suffix` keyword
 - Keywords for specifying instrument details (`level`, `data_rate`, `datatype`) accept strings as well as arrays of strings
 - The `probe` keyword accepts strings, arrays of strings, ints and arrays of ints
 - The load routines accept a wide range of time range formats via the `trange` keyword
 - The load routines correctly handle access to all burst-mode data, even when small time ranges are requested
+- Crib sheets can be found in the `examples` folder
 - Cross platform: tested on Windows, macOS and Linux

 ### Instruments